- 20 weeks

 Who can enrol?

-If you are 16 years or older and want to work as a food handler in the hospitality sector, this programme is ideal.
+If you are 16 years or older (18 if you are an international student) and want to work as a food handler in the hospitality sector, this programme is ideal.
 It’s the qualification you need if you want to become a supervisor or team leader.